City-of-Helsinki/drupal-helfi-asuminen/README.md

 ## Site specific features

-Asuminen has no site specific features.
+Asuminen has no instance specific features.